 That’s why they need your support.
 The more positive their belief is towards recovery, the farther their recovery will go.

 Many brain injury patients face devastating losses that can compromise their sense of freedom.
 This may explain why over 50% of TBI survivors experience depression within a year of their injury.

-Your loved might react to their grief in different ways.
-For example, they may withdraw from others, or become more irritable and frustrated.
+Your loved one might react to their grief in different ways.
+For example, they may withdraw from others or become more irritable and frustrated.
 To provide them with the support they need, understand that these emotions are a normal part of the healing process.
 Don’t try to force them to feel or act happy.
 Instead, help them by simply being there and lending a sympathetic ear.

 If they are open to it, you might consider taking them to a TBI support group where they can talk with other survivors and vent their frustration.

 Caregiver support groups can also be a good option for family members and friends as well.
 Not only can you find helpful advice on caring for someone with brain injury, but you can also meet like-minded peers who can offer you guidance and emotional support for your own grief.
 This is an important way to avoid caregiver burnout.

 11. Take Time Away